HIV Prevention: PrEP and Other Options

 How Can HIV Transmission Be Reduced or Prevented?

 If you have been diagnosed with HIV/AIDS, the following preventive measures can help you protect others:

-- The only way to protect your sexual partner from HIV infection is to avoid practices that expose them to infected body fluids.
-Always use a new latex condom for any sexual activity.
+- Avoid practices that expose others to infected body fluids.
+Always use a new latex or polyurethane condom for any sexual activity.

 - If you are pregnant, seek medical treatment immediately.
-The HIV infection can be passed on to your baby but if treatment is received during pregnancy the risk to the baby can be reduced by as much as two-thirds.
-Delivery of the baby by cesarean section cuts the risk even further.
+HIV infection can be passed on to your baby, but treatment during pregnancy can greatly reduce the risk.

 - If you use intravenous drugs, never share your needles and syringes with anyone else as they may contain traces of HIV infected blood.

 - Do not donate blood or organs.

 - Do not share personal items such as razor blades or toothbrushes.

 The HIV virus does not live for very long outside of the human body.
 It cannot reproduce outside a human host.
 HIV is not transmitted by: